kirchoffpt/karly-sixtyfour/README.md

 make
 ./karly64
 ```

-If it doesn't like the CXX20 standard it may need to be changed to CXX11.
-CXX20 is on for std::popcount but it's not needed.
 I can share the dockerfile for full deployment of a lichess bot if anyone wants it.

 ## TEST